knative/docs/docs/bookstore/page-1/pg1-review-svc-1.md

 - 1: Create a new YAML file named `200-log-trigger.yaml` and add the following content:

 ???+ abstract "_node-server/config/200-log-trigger.yaml_"
     ```yaml
-    # This Trigger subscribes to the Broker and filters events based on the type and badwordfilter attribute.
+    # This Trigger subscribes to the Broker and will forward all the events that it received to event-display.
-    # Those comments that contain insults are filtered out by the badwordfilter attribute and they will be redirected to the event-display Service.
     apiVersion: eventing.knative.dev/v1
     kind: Trigger
     metadata:
       name: log-trigger
     spec:
       broker: bookstore-broker
       subscriber:
         ref:
           apiVersion: v1
           kind: Service
           name: event-display
     ```

 - 2: Apply the YAML file: